 Keep in mind that if a domain user account is used for the database services, the SPN (Service Principal Name) has to be set for a secure Kerberos authentication.

-More information can be found in the MSDN:
+More information can be found in the Microsoft documentation:

 Run setspn –A MSSQLSvc/<FQDN>:<PORT> <SQL Service Account> as a domain administrator.
 If a service principal name is not set incoming Microsoft SQL Server connections will be authenticated using NTLM instead of Kerberos authentication.